RamanujanMachine/RamanujanMachine/README.md

 ## Installation

-Clone the repo and install the package.
-If you have pip, it can be done by running
+As of now, [Python3.10.8](https://www.python.org/downloads/release/python-3108/) (and no later) is required.
+Clone the repo, install the package, and run
 ```
 pip install -e .
 ```